cjhnbls/pipelinedb-doc-cn/continuous-views.rst

 Inferred schemas
 --------------------

-Since streams and their columns appear in a :code:`CONTINUOUS VIEW` 's :code:`FROM` clause, it seems natural that they would have to have a defined schema already declared.
+Since streams and their columns appear in a :code:`CONTINUOUS VIEW` 's :code:`FROM` clause, it seems natural that they would have to have a schema already declared, just like selecting from a table.
 But with PipelineDB, it is strictly unnecessary to ever explicitly define any sort of schema for a stream.
 All of the type information necessary for a :code:`CONTINUOUS VIEW` to read from a stream is acquired by what is known as an **inferred schema**.
 Perhaps this is best illustrated by a simple example.

 Consider the following simple :code:`CONTINUOUS VIEW`: